If your business has a physical location or many customers in one place, you’ll want to attract web traffic from a localized area.

 Target localized keywords with your content

 It’s also worth conducting local keyword research to see what relevant searches people are carrying out in your area.
 Many different keyword research tools will let you input a specific location to make your research more accurate!
 Also, consider looking into keyword intent behind certain searches; some people might be looking to make a purchase, while others are just looking for advice or information.
-You need to consider this when targeting keywords on different pages of your site.
+You need to consider this when targeting relevant keywords on different pages of your site.

 If your business has several locations, you can implement a strategy as the Bay Property Management Group does.
 They have specific pages for each of their locations and can target many keywords relevant to these different bases.